PeppyHare/r/content/notes/research/warpxm-102.md

 ### Main Loop

-- In the main loop, we try to advance the solution from the current frame (0 at the start) to the next frame until we reach the end of the time interval by repeatedly calling `WmSolver::advance()`.
+- In the main loop, we try to advance the solution from the current frame (0 at the start) to the next frame until we reach the end of the time interval (the last frame).
+The total number of frames we need to advance is the total number of write-out steps specified in the input file.
+For example, if our input file has `Time = [0, 10.0]` and `Out = 100` in the top-level `<sim>` block, we will have 100 frames that correspond with `t = [0.0, 0.1, 0.2, ..., 10.0]`.
+Each pass of the `for (size_t i = getCurrentFrame(); i < _nout; ++i)` loop calls `WmSolver::advance()` to advance to the next frame.
+- In between each frame, we write out informational log messages (that show the amount of actual time we took to advance to the next frame and the value of the most restrictive timestep) to provide some feedback while the sim is running.

   {{< details title="`wmsolver.cc: TimestepConstraint WmSolver::advance()`" open=false >}}
 ```c++